cyantangerine/EGO1-Multifunctional-Display/README.md

 # EGO1-Multifunctional-Display
-Verilog，using Vivado, EGO1， see in https://www.bilibili.com/video/BV1gF411a7cx
+Verilog，using Vivado 2021.1, EGO1， see in https://www.bilibili.com/video/BV1gF411a7cx